cabal-club/cable/wire.md

 is spoofed.

 Implementations are RECOMMENDED to set and utilize links on chat messages specifically (`post/text`).
-Clients that do not support setting links will reduce the quality of the cabal's data's eventual consistency.
+Implementations that do not support setting links will reduce the quality of the cabal's data's eventual consistency.
 The greater the number of hosts that are participating in a cabal that do not set links, the more vulnerable to clock skew or maliciously inaccurate timestamps its participants will be.

 ##### 5.1.2.1 Setting links